davidgasquez/handbook/Future.md

+# Future

-# Things that Might Look Weird in the Future
+## Things that Might Look Weird in the Future

 History teaches us that in 100 years from now [[Openness|some of the assumptions we believed will turn out to be wrong]].
 A good question to ask is "What might we be wrong about today?".
 These are a few things that future humans might see as weird behavior: